 8. Years of driving experience

-The number of years that a person has spent behind the wheel is a very important factor that affects car insurance rates.
+The number of years that a person has spent behind the wheel is a very important factor that affects car insurance rates in Michigan.
 Simply put, inexperience means greater risk.
 More experience means just the opposite.

 9. Annual mileage